Tonya’s Beauty Routine…

 My Morning and Evening Beauty Routine:

 My skincare regimen takes about 15 minutes morning and 15 minutes evening as a minimum.
-If I add facial exercises or facial knuckle massage to my morning routine, and hair care (VR or RejuvaRoll) to my evening practice, my total beauty routine will be about 30 minutes in the morning and 30 in the evening.
+If I add facial exercises or facial knuckle massage to my morning routine, hair care (VR or RejuvaRoll) and Venus Cups on my body (occasionally) to my evening practice, my total beauty routine will be about 30 minutes in the morning and 30 in the evening.
 I feel that is what I need since I entered my 60s.
 And that is what it takes when you get to be 60+ to have an exceptional complexion among your peers and to avoid a receding hairline.

 I am in the business of developing and selling beauty books and products.
 That said, my real business—the part I care about from the heart—is achieving the best possible anti-aging results for myself and my followers.
 So, let’s get real…